 \section{Conclusion}

-This paper introduces a very deep and light-weight transformer architecture, \arch, that efficiently allocates parameters both within the \arch~block and across \arch~blocks.
-Compared to state-of-the-art Transformer models, \arch~models are (1) very deep and light-weight and (2) deliver similar or better performance.
+This paper introduces a deep and light-weight transformer architecture, \arch, that efficiently allocates parameters both within the \arch~block and across \arch~blocks.
+Compared to state-of-the-art transformer models, \arch~models are (1) deep and light-weight and (2) deliver similar or better performance.
 In the future, we plan to apply \arch~to other tasks, including language model pre-training, question answering, and language generation.
-Also, existing deep learning frameworks (e.g., PyTorch) do not have efficient implementations of group linear transformations and single-head attention.
-Similar to dedicated CUDA kernels for the Transformer, we expect a dedicated CUDA kernel for \arch~units to be much more efficient, both in terms of speed as well as memory during forward and backward passes.